Extracting resilience events from utility outage data based on overlapping times and locations: Introduction

+An important distinction exists between an individual outage and a resilience event.
+A single outage record describes the loss of a power system component at a specific time and location.
+It carries no information about whether that outage is part of a large disturbance or an isolated, routine failure.
+Resilience events, on the other hand, are groups of multiple outages arising from a common cause and occurring within a bounded window of time and space.
+Resilience metrics such as nadir, event frequency, total energy unserved, and restoration rate are inherently event-level quantities defined over a group of outages \cite{DobsonPS23, henryRESS12,NanRESS17,Pantelibook26,PanteliProcIEEE17,StankovicPS23}.

+It is therefore foundational for any \textit{data-driven} resilience analysis\footnote{In contrast, {\sl simulations} of resilience naturally produce outages that are already grouped into events.} to first group individual outage records into resilience events.
+Once events are identified, it becomes straightforward to compute a full range of event-level metrics and statistics that describe system resilience \cite{PapicAS20,CarringtonPS21,EkishevaPMAPS22,AbdelmalakIACCESS23,DobsonPS24,AhmadPS24,,LeeIACCESS24,ahmadArxiv26a}.
+Since utility outage datasets are extensive, often containing tens of thousands of records spanning multiple years, any systematic analysis requires automatic grouping.
+That is, it is impractical to manually group outages into events beyond some limited number of selected cases.

-\looseness=-1 Using outage timing to group the outages into events has been shown to be quite effective.
+Using outage timing to group the outages into events has been shown to be quite effective in existing literature \cite{CarringtonPS21,EkishevaPMAPS22,AbdelmalakIACCESS23,DobsonPS24,AhmadPS24}.
 In particular, an automatic algorithm based on timing can identify large events that correspond well with extreme weather.
-However, the events obtained only by timing can include some outages that are geographically far enough away from the main group of outages that they are clearly unrelated to the main group, and it is very desirable to exclude these outliers.
-Therefore, in this letter, we improve and extend grouping based only on time to grouping based on both time and location.
+However, events identified only by timing may include some outages that are geographically far enough from the main group to be clearly unrelated to it, and it is very desirable to exclude these outliers.
+Therefore, in this work, we improve and extend grouping from time-based to both time- and location-based.
 The principle of overlapping for grouping outages into events is also clarified.
 Discriminating events with both time and location is particularly useful when processing utility data over a wide region.

-The utility outage data considered either includes the details of each outage (start time, restore time, location \cite{PapicAS20, CarringtonPS21}) or, in the case of data scraped from the web, such as EAGLE-I \cite{eagleiWebsite}, the number of customers simultaneously out in each county at 15-minute intervals.

-This letter develops methods that use only \textit{utility outage data} to \textit{automatically} group outages into events using \textit{outage location as well as time}, so that further event-based quantitative resilience analysis can be done.